PopovEvgeniy/sffextractshell/readme.txt

                                 SFFEXTRACT SHELL

-                                  Version 2.6.9
+                                  Version 2.6.9.1

-                         This software made by Popov Evgeniy Alekseyevich
+                         This software was made by Popov Evgeniy Alekseyevich

-System requirement
+System requirements

-Windows 2000 or higher for 32-bit system
+Windows 2000 or higher for 32-bit systems
-Windows Vista or higher for 64-bit system
+Windows Vista or higher for 64-bit systems

 Program description